How Does Ceramic Coating Work? The Science Behind Ceramic Coating!

 Ceramic Coatings: What Are They Exactly?

-Also known as glass coatings, nano-coatings, silica coatings, and hydrophobic coatings are semi-permanent, non-metallic, inorganic protective clear coat that can be applied on a variety of surfaces.
+Also known as glass coatings, nano-coatings, silica coatings, and hydrophobic coatings are semi-permanent, non-metallic, inorganic protective clear coats that can be applied on a variety of surfaces.
 Ceramic coatings are used in various industries, including the automotive, maritime, and architectural fields, mainly because they are simple to clean and protect against the effects of the elements.

 The following ingredients make up the fundamental components of any ceramic coating: